-You can fill a talcum powder container with DE and sprinkle it on floors and in sheds and doghouses.
-You can also sprinkle it on carpeting and then use a broom to brush it in so it’s not noticeable—it’ll kill any ticks that might be crawling at the bottom of the carpet pile.
+For easy application, fill an empty talcum powder container with DE and sprinkle it on floors, in sheds, and in dog houses.
+You can also sprinkle it on carpeting and then rub it in with a broom to make it less noticeable and help it reach (and kill) any ticks that might be living at the bottom of the carpet pile.

 - Trim overgrown shrubs to allow light and air to circulate beneath their boughs; this will reduce the dampness of the ground beneath.